“Three is amazing, challenging and the best thing ever for both the kids and us”

 PACT Adopter Laura

 Often there are groups of brothers and/or sisters in care who really need to be kept together for a sibling adoption.
-PACT adoption is looking for some very special adopters who can take a sibling group of three children.
-Finding adopters with the skills and space for three children is crucial so that these brothers and sisters can be adopted together.
+PACT adoption is looking for some very special adopters who can take a sibling group of two or three children.
+Finding adopters with the skills and space for more than one child is crucial so that these brothers and sisters can be adopted together.
 Rated Outstanding by Ofsted, PACT offers award-winning therapeutic support.
 PACT is looking for a range of adopters from all backgrounds, including those from black and minority ethnic backgrounds and the lesbian, gay, bisexual and transgender (LGBT) community.
 PACT has an excellent reputation for BME adoption and LGBT adoption.